hupili/python-for-data-and-media-communication-gitbook/leetcode.md

 The concept is abstract, and can be explained via following exercises:

 - ★★★★★★ [minimum-falling-path-sum](https://leetcode.com/problems/minimum-falling-path-sum/) -- We can handle the matrix row by row.
 For `A[i][j]`, `F[i][j] = min(F[i - 1][j - 1], F[i - 1][j], f[i - 1][j + 1])`.
 We calculate all `F` by increasing `i`, i.e. row by row.
 How we reach the minimum at `i-1`th row is not important.
 The only thing that matters is what is the value at `F[i - 1][:]`.

+### Combinatorial Math

+Answer the questions like permutations and combinations fall into this category.

+- ★★★★★★ [prime-arrangements](https://leetcode.com/problems/prime-arrangements/) -- One needs to first calculate how any primes and non-primes are there and then calculate the total possible arrangements with prime numbers to prime indices and non-prime numbers to non-prime indices.

+### Number Theory

+This is a hard topic in math.
+As a note in a beginner's book, we will not delve into the details.
+Nevertheless, it is good for one to search for following concepts and their basic algorithms:

+- ★★★☆☆ Prime number and primality test
+- ☆☆☆☆☆☆ Modulo ("residual") and `%` in Python
+- ★★★★★★ Greatest Common Divisor (GCD) and Euclid's algorithm
+- ★★★★★★ Chinese Remainder Theorem

+### Graph Theory

+This branch is also out of the scope but following concepts and algorithms see frequent real-life application (as well as coding interview):

+- Depth First Search and Breadth First Search
+- Shortest path and all-pairs shortest path
+- Minimum Spanning Tree
+- Matching: Max matching and stable matching
+- Network Flow (max flow; min cut)